Commencement FAQs

 Graduation is the process of being awarded a degree or certificate.
 All students wishing to graduate must apply for graduation by the application deadline that is advertised on the Academic Calendar.
 Applying for graduation is a college requirement that must be met by each student wishing to graduate.
 If you do not apply for graduation, you have not met all your degree requirements.

-Friday, May 13th @ 7:00 pm – Liberal Arts Commencement
+Friday, May 19th @ 5:00 pm

 - Caps, gowns, and tassels are available at the Campus Bookstore